 The course covers everything you need to know before bringing baby home so you can fear less begin your first step into motherhood.

-This course is text based for now (audio option is also available) and sells for only $29 and great thing about this course of completely risk free as course creator offers LIFETIME money back guarantee.
+This course is video based and sells for only $29 and great thing about this course of completely risk free as course creator offers LIFETIME money back guarantee.
 You have nothing to

 If you still haven’t decided on your childbirth class, you have an opportunity to bundle Newborn Basic 101 + Birth it Up childbirth class series just for $49.